FDA advises public against skin bleaching - Ghana Business News

-The Food and Drugs Authority (FDA) has advised the public to desist from skin bleaching as the practice has effects on the skin as well as puts pressure on internal body organs.
+The Food and Drugs Authority (FDA) has advised the public to desist from skin bleaching as the practice has effects on the skin and puts pressure on internal body organs.

 Mr Emmanuel Nkrumah, Head, Cosmetics and Household Chemical Department of FDA, who gave the advice, said long-term use of cosmetics for skin lightening destroyed the integrity of the skin to protect the inner layers resulting in liver diseases, skin cancer amongst other health effects.

-Mr Nkrumah was speaking at a sensitization forum organized by the FDA for media practitioners in Tamale on bleaching pills and advertisement of alcohol.
+Mr Nkrumah was speaking at a sensitisation forum organised by the FDA for media practitioners in Tamale on bleaching pills and advertisement of alcohol.

-Participants were sensitized on the mandate of the FDA, the list of approved products and the need for the media to educate the public to adhere to FDA’s regulations.
+Participants were sensitised on the mandate of the FDA, the list of approved products and the need for the media to educate the public to adhere to FDA’s regulations.

 Mr Nkrumah said the effects of skin bleaching were dangerous and irreversible hence the need for the public to desist from the practice.